raspberrypi/documentation/configuration/config-txt/video.md

 ## HDMI mode options

+**Note for Raspberry Pi4B users.** Because the Raspberry Pi4B has two HDMI ports, some HDMI commands can be applied to either port.
+You can use the syntax <command>:<port> where port is 0 or 1, to specify which port the setting is to apply to.
+If no port is specified it defaults to 0.
+If you specify a port number on a command that does not require a port number, the port is ignored.
+Further details on the syntax and alternatives mechanisms can be found on the [Conditionals page](./conditionals.md) in the HDMI section.

 ### hdmi_safe

 Setting `hdmi_safe` to `1` will lead to "safe mode" settings being used to try to boot with maximum HDMI compatibility.
 This is the same as setting the following parameters: